For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 save the student on laptop screen

-Yeah, we know – predictable!
+Yes, we know – predictable!
 But we couldn't have a guide on this topic without pointing you towards our deals page.
-It always has great discounts on eating out, like 50% off your bill, two-for-one pizzas or a free drink with your meal.
+It always has great discounts on eating out, like free food and drinks or discounted meals.

-Signing up to a voucher code app is also a good idea.
-They'll use GPS to point out offers in restaurants close to your current location.
+Signing up for a voucher code app is also a good idea.
+They can use GPS to highlight restaurant offers near you.

-And don't forget about the Meerkat Meals programme.
-You can get big discounts at thousands of UK restaurants for a whole year when you buy a single-trip travel insurance policy for as little as around £1.
+And don't forget about Meerkat Meals.
+You can get big discounts at thousands of UK restaurants for a year when you buy a single-trip travel insurance policy for as little as around £1.

-We always post these offers in our deals section, so keep your eyes peeled.
+We post offers like these in our deals section, so keep your eyes peeled.

 2. Take advantage of your student discount

 Loads of restaurants offer student discounts.
-This includes almost all large chains (check our student discount directory for more details).
+This includes loads of large chains (check our student discount directory for more details).
 But, many local restaurants will give you a discount too, especially if you live in a uni town.

-For example, Pizza Express offers 30% off food for students between Sunday to Thursday, Zizzi offers a 30% discount (also between Sunday and Thursday) and Gourmet Burger Kitchen offers 10% off.
+For example, Pizza Express offers 25% off the bill for students between Sunday and Friday.
+Meanwhile, Zizzi offers a 30% discount (Sunday – Thursday) and Gourmet Burger Kitchen offers 20% off.

 3. Don't order alcohol with your meal

 One way to save money at restaurants is to stick to non-alcoholic drinks.
-Or, you can watch out for deals that have a free glass of wine included in the price.
+Or look out for deals that have a free glass of wine included in the price.

-If you're in the mood for a drink, just head to a bar afterwards.
-They'll have much lower prices than your average restaurant.
-It'll be even cheaper if you catch them during happy hour.
+If you do want a drink, you could head to a bar afterwards.
+They might have lower prices than the restaurant – especially if you catch them during happy hour.

 4. Bring Your Own Booze (BYOB)

-Alternatively, some restaurants will let you bring your own booze if they don't have an alcohol licence.
-Look out for BYOB signs or, if in doubt, just call and ask.
+Some restaurants will let you bring drinks if they don't have an alcohol licence.
+Look out for BYOB signs or, if in doubt, call and ask.

 Also, some restaurants will only allow you to bring wine and beer, whereas others are happy for you to bring a bottle of spirits and charge you for the mixers.

-Don't be afraid to call the restaurant in advance to find out what the BYOB policy is.
+Don't be afraid to call the restaurant in advance to find out what their BYOB policy is.

 5. Review restaurants for your university's student paper